PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/09-xxx/+page.md

 </script>

 # Tutorial 2: Pages
-This tutorial will teach you how to use pages in Bagawork.
+This tutorial will teach you how to use pages in BagaWork.

 ## App structure
-A Bagawork app consists of different *pages*.
+A BagaWork app consists of different *pages*.
 Each page has its own GUI, and one page at a time is shown at to the user.
 When the user has interacted with the page (for example clicked on a button in its GUI), the user will come to the next page, and show the GUI of that one.

 ::: tip Online Editor
 In our :online-editor you can very easily see which pages the app contains, as well as lines between the pages indicating how the user can navigate between them.